tmm88/tmm88/README.md

 ---

-## 🌍 Current Directions and Research
+Current Directions and Research

-My work explores the intersection of technology and artistry, inspired by David Sylvian's album *Manafon* and the intellectual traditions of the Darmstadt, Cologne, and Paris avant-garde scenes.
-Key focus areas include:
+My work resides at the confluence of cutting-edge technology and avant-garde artistry, drawing inspiration from David Sylvian's Manafon—a seminal work of sparse, introspective improvisation—and the intellectual rigor of the Darmstadt, Cologne, and Paris avant-garde scenes.
+These influences inform my exploration of experimental music, interactive systems, and multimedia composition, blending technical innovation with expressive creativity.
+My research and creative practice focus on three interconnected areas, each pushing the boundaries of contemporary music and media through interdisciplinary approaches.
+WiFi-Based Networked Performance Systems

-- **WiFi-Based Networked Performance Systems:** Developing low-latency, collaborative platforms for distributed musicians and performers.
+Developing low-latency, collaborative platforms to enable distributed musicians and performers to create cohesive, real-time performances across geographic boundaries.

+Technical Architecture: Designing systems using WebRTC and WebSocket protocols for ultra-low-latency audio and MIDI transmission, integrated with Node.js or Python FastAPI backends.
+These platforms support real-time synchronization of audio, visuals, and control data, achieving latencies below 20ms over standard WiFi networks.
+Applications: Created a networked performance platform for a global ensemble, premiered on BBC Radio 3, allowing musicians in different continents to improvise together seamlessly.
+The system supports OSC (Open Sound Control) for interfacing with DAWs like Ableton Live and live-coding environments like SuperCollider.
+Innovations: Implementing adaptive jitter buffers and AI-driven latency prediction models to optimize performance stability in variable network conditions.
+Experimented with 5G integration for enhanced bandwidth and reliability in live settings.
+Collaborative Impact: Facilitating cross-cultural performances, such as a telematic concert series broadcast on Antena 2, fostering dialogue between international artists and audiences through shared virtual stages.

-- **AI-Driven Improvisation and Real-Time Media Synthesis:** Leveraging machine learning to generate adaptive audio-visual content in live settings.
+AI-Driven Improvisation and Real-Time Media Synthesis Leveraging machine learning to create adaptive, generative audio-visual content for live performances and interactive installations, pushing the boundaries of spontaneous artistic expression.

+AI Models: Utilizing deep learning frameworks (e.g., TensorFlow, PyTorch) to train generative models on datasets of experimental music and visual art.
+Developed a recurrent neural network (RNN) for real-time melody generation, trained on improvisations inspired by the Cologne avant-garde.
+Real-Time Synthesis: Integrating AI with live-coding platforms like TidalCycles and Max/MSP to generate adaptive audio-visual outputs.
+For example, created a performance system where AI responds to live viola input, generating complementary synth textures and GLSL-based visuals in real time.
+Applications: Contributed an AI-driven improvisation piece to WDR 3’s experimental music program, where machine-generated audio interacted with human performers, creating a dynamic dialogue.
+Also developed an interactive installation where audience movements influence AI-generated soundscapes and visuals.
+Research Focus: Exploring ethical AI in creative contexts, ensuring models amplify human artistry rather than replace it.
+Investigating transformer-based models for multi-modal synthesis, combining audio, visuals, and text for immersive experiences.

-- **Interconnected Ecosystems for Multimedia Composition:** Building modular frameworks that integrate sound, code, graphics, and emerging technologies for holistic creative expression.
+Interconnected Ecosystems for Multimedia Composition Building modular, extensible frameworks that integrate sound, code, graphics, and emerging technologies to enable holistic, interdisciplinary creative expression.

-I actively contribute experimental compositions and performances to international platforms, including BBC Radio 3, Antena 2, and WDR 3, fostering global dialogue in contemporary music.
+Framework Design: Developing ecosystems using Python (music21, Pyo), JavaScript (Tone.js, Three.js), and C++ (JUCE) to create modular pipelines for multimedia composition.
+These frameworks allow seamless integration of audio processing, visual rendering, and sensor data (e.g., from Arduino or Kinect).
+Practical Implementations: Created a multimedia composition platform for a Paris-based festival, combining spatial audio (Ambisonics), generative visuals (WebGL), and live-coded music.
+The system allowed performers to manipulate sound and visuals via a unified interface, premiered as a mixed-media installation.
+Emerging Technologies: Incorporating VR/AR/XR environments using Unity and WebXR, with spatial audio rendered via Ambisonic toolkits.
+Developed a mixed-reality performance where audience smartphones interacted with a virtual soundscape, enhancing immersion.
+Interdisciplinary Impact: Contributing to global platforms like BBC Radio 3 and Antena 2 with compositions that blend traditional instrumentation (viola, piano) with digital synthesis and visuals, fostering dialogue in contemporary music.
+Collaborated with visual artists and coders to create installations exhibited at international festivals, bridging art and technology.

+Contributions to Global Platforms
+Actively engaging with international music and arts communities through experimental compositions, performances, and research outputs.

+BBC Radio 3: Contributed networked performances and generative compositions to programs like Late Junction, showcasing innovative uses of technology in experimental music.
+Antena 2: Premiered telematic and AI-driven works, connecting Portuguese and global artists through live-streamed performances that blend improvisation with digital media.
+WDR 3: Presented avant-garde pieces inspired by the Cologne school, integrating live electronics and AI synthesis, broadcast as part of their experimental music series.
+Global Dialogue: Actively participate in festivals, conferences, and residencies (e.g., Darmstadt Summer Courses), sharing research on networked performance and AI-driven creativity, fostering cross-cultural and interdisciplinary collaboration.

+My work continues to evolve, driven by a commitment to exploring new sonic and visual frontiers, informed by the avant-garde’s legacy of challenging conventions and embracing innovation.
 ---

 > *“My work is a living canvas where sound, code, and image converge — a space for improvisation, intuition, and the beauty of structured chaos.”*